 Caffè Florian is one of my favourite cocktail bars in Florence, mainly because barman Julian Bondi gets behind the events in Florence more so than anyone else.
 His creation for Florence Cocktail Week was one of the most drinkable of the bunch and was reminiscent of a Bellini, only created with two types of gin, thyme, blueberry, lime, lemon and egg whites.
 The cocktail was paired with a liver and blueberry reduction, which though interesting, was one of my least favourite pairings.

 MILLE E UNA NOTTE AT HARRY’S BAR

-This was easily one of my favourite cocktails to drink (just behind the great Short Island at Il Locale) at Florence Cocktail week.
+This was easily one of my favourite cocktails to drink but came in just behind the great Short Island at Il Locale.

 This was the first of our Florence Cocktail Week cocktails, and was a perfect intro to what was on offer, made all the better by the al fresco location on the banks of the River Arno.